← Back to national Map

 Lanner v.
 Wimmer, 662 F.2d 1349, 1357 (10th Cir.
 1981)

-In Lanner, the 10th Circuit Court of Appeals held that Released Time programs in Utah permitting attendance at religious classes off school premises, did not offend the Establishment and Free Exercise Clauses.
+In Lanner, the 10th Circuit Court of Appeals held that Released Time programs in Utah permitting attendance at religious classes off school premises did not offend the Establishment and Free Exercise Clauses.
 The court recognized that Zorach v.
-Clausen, permits the release of students during school hours for attendance at religious classes.
+Clauson permits the release of students during school hours for attendance at religious classes.
 Id. at 1358.
 These religious classes must be taught by religious teachers on private property.
 Id. at 1354.
 The court concluded that “neither the individual aspects of the released time program nor the cumulative effect of the various aspects of the program violate the Establishment Clause.”
 Id. at 1359.

 Since the Utah Released Time program was substantially similar to the program in Zorach, the Utah program was declared constitutional.
 However, the court struck down two aspects of the program because they created too much entanglement between the school and the Released Time program.